-Graeme Holdsworth is an architect who spent most of his career in project management.
-He has been Project Director for major building projects throughout Australia, for both the private sector and government, including No.1 Martin Place, Sydney and Crown Casino, Melbourne.
+Graeme Holdsworth was an Architect who spent most of his career in Project Management.
+He has been Project Director for major building projects throughout Australia, for both the private sector and government, including No.1 Martin Place, Sydney, and Crown Casino, Melbourne.

-He is now retired largely due to severe depression, which saw him lose his career, marriage, and nearly his life through a suicide attempt.
+He is retired due, in large part, to severe depression, which saw him lose his career, marriage, and nearly his life through a suicide attempt.

-Since his recovery, he decided rather than attempting to go back to his old career, he would use his lived experience working for suicide prevention.
+Since his recovery, rather than attempting to return to his old career, he has used his lived experience working for suicide prevention.

-He is also a member of Lifeline Lived Experience Advisory Group, a Black Dog Institute Lived Experience Advisor and was a member of the Expert Advisory Group to the National Suicide Prevention Adviser to the Prime Minister.
+He was on the Expert Advisory Group to the National Suicide Prevention Adviser to the Prime Minister